-- others may be able to make or use compounds that are similar to the pharmaceutical compounds used in our product candidates but that are not covered by the claims of our patents; - the active pharmaceutical ingredients in our current product candidates will eventually become commercially available in generic drug products, and no patent protection may be available with regard to formulation or method of use; - we or our licensors, as the case may be, may fail to meet our obligations to the U.S. government in regards to any in-licensed patents and patent applications funded by U.S. government grants, leading to the loss of patent rights; - · we or our licensors, as the case may be, might not have been the first to file patent applications for these inventions;
+- others may be able to make or use compounds that are similar to the pharmaceutical compounds used in our product candidates but that are not covered by the claims of our patents; - the active pharmaceutical ingredients in our current product candidates will eventually become commercially available in generic drug products, and no patent protection may be available with regard to formulation or method of use; - we or our licensors, as the case may be, may not be able to detect infringement against our in-licensed patents, which may be especially difficult for manufacturing processes or formulation patents; - · we or our licensors, as the case may be, might not have been the first to file patent applications for these inventions; - · others may independently develop similar or alternative technologies or duplicate any of our technologies; - it is possible that our pending patent applications will not result in issued patents; - it is possible that there are prior public disclosures that could invalidate our or our licensors' patents, as the case may be, or parts of our or their patents; - it is possible that others may circumvent our owned or in-licensed patents; - it is possible that there are unpublished applications or patent applications maintained in secrecy that may later issue with claims covering our products or technology similar to ours; - the laws of foreign countries may not protect our or our licensors', as the case may be, proprietary rights to the same extent as the laws of the United States; - the claims of our owned or in-licensed issued patents or patent applications, if and when issued, may not cover our product candidates; - our owned or in-licensed issued patents may not provide us with any competitive advantages, may be narrowed in scope, or be held invalid or unenforceable as a result of legal challenges by third parties; - the inventors of our own or in-licensed patents or patent applications may become involved with competitors, develop products or processes which design around our patents, or become hostile to us or the patents or patent applications on which they are named as inventors; - we have engaged in scientific collaborations in the past, such as with Roche, and will continue to do so in the future.
+Such collaborators may develop adjacent or competing products to ours that are outside the scope of our patents;

-- others may independently develop similar or alternative technologies or duplicate any of our technologies; - it is possible that our pending patent applications will not result in issued patents; - it is possible that there are prior public disclosures that could invalidate our or our licensors' patents, as the case may be, or parts of our or their patents; - it is possible that others may circumvent our owned or in-licensed patents; - it is possible that there are unpublished applications or patent applications maintained in secrecy that may later issue with claims covering our products or technology similar to ours; - the laws of foreign countries may not protect our or our licensors', as the case may be, proprietary rights to the same extent as the laws of the United States; - the claims of our owned or in-licensed issued patents or patent applications, if and when issued, may not cover our product candidates; - our owned or in-licensed issued patents may not provide us with any competitive advantages, may be narrowed in scope, or be held invalid or unenforceable as a result of legal challenges by third parties; - the inventors of our owned or in-licensed patents or patent applications may become involved with competitors, develop products or processes which design around our patents, or become hostile to us or the patents or patent applications on which they are named as inventors; - we have engaged in scientific collaborations in the past, such as with Roche, and will continue to do so in the future.
-Such collaborators may develop adjacent or competing products to ours that are outside the scope of our patents; - we may not develop additional proprietary technologies for which we can obtain patent protection; - · it is possible that product candidates or diagnostic tests we develop may be covered by third parties' patents or other exclusive rights; or - the patents of others may have an adverse effect on our business.
+- we may not develop additional proprietary technologies for which we can obtain patent protection; - · it is possible that product candidates we develop may be covered by third parties' patents or other exclusive rights; or - the patents of others may have an adverse effect on our business.

 We also may rely on trade secrets to protect our technology, especially where we do not believe patent protection is appropriate or obtainable.
 However, trade secrets are difficult to protect, and we have limited control over the protection of trade secrets used by our licensors, collaborators and suppliers.
-Although we use reasonable efforts to protect our trade secrets, our employees, consultants, contractors, outside scientific collaborators and other advisors may unintentionally or willfully disclose our information to competitors or use such information to compete with us.
+Although we use reasonable efforts to protect our trade secrets, our employees, consultants, contractors, outside scientific collaborators and other advisors may unintentionally or willfully disclose our information to competitors.
 Moreover, our competitors may independently develop equivalent knowledge, methods and know-how.
 If our confidential or proprietary information is divulged to or acquired by third parties, including our competitors, our competitive position in the marketplace will be harmed and this would have a material adverse effect on our business.